Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/06-designing-with-objects/README.md

 When all the classes are determined and the class responsibilities and collaborations are listed, a class model that represents the complete system can be constructed.
 The class model shows how the various classes interact within the system.

+### Prototyping the user interface in code

+During the design process, we must create a prototype of our user interface.
+This prototype will provide invaluable information to help navigate through the iterations of the design process.

+There are several ways to create a user interface prototype.
+You can sketch the user interface by drawing it on paper or a whiteboard.
+You also can use a special prototyping tool (Figma), or even a language environment like Visual Basic, which is often used for rapid prototyping.
+Or you can use the IDE from your favorite development tool to create the prototype.
+However, at this point they are basically facades; the business logic is not necessarily in place.
+However you develop the user interface prototype, make sure that the users have the final say on the look and feel.

+## Object wrappers

+In my mind, there is no way to write a program without using structures.
+Thus, when you write a program that uses an object-oriented programming language and are using sound object-oriented design techniques, you are also using structured programming techniques.
+There is no way around this.

+For example, when you create a new object that contains attributes and methods, those methods will include structured code.
+In fact, I might even say that these methods will contain mostly structured code.

+### Structured code